Ikomia-dev/IkomiaApi/doc/source/index_api.rst

     pip install ikomia

 Another version is also available which provides a GPU-enabled version of OpenCV (CUDA 11, CuDNN 8).
-This version give you access to OpenCV algorithms with GPU acceleration, especially the Deep Learning inference framework.
+This version gives you access to OpenCV algorithms with GPU acceleration, especially the Deep Learning inference framework.

 .. code-block:: zsh